-Here’s how to customize the Galaxy S10 notification bar and why you should or might want to.
-With the camera cutout in the screen the notification area is a lot different this year, so changing the controls and settings is a big deal.
+This guide shows you how to customize the Galaxy S10 notification bar and why you might want to.
+With the camera cutout on the screen, the notification area is a lot different, so changing your controls and settings is a big deal.
 That way you can access the features you use the most, quickly.
-Whether that’s toggling WiFi and Night Mode, or changing how many notification icons appear overall, or removing things like the media controls and toggles.
+Whether that’s toggling WiFi and Night Mode, changing how many notification icons appear overall, or removing things like the media controls and toggles.

 When you swipe down from the top of the screen you’ll see some Quick Setting controls and recent notifications.
 Swipe down a second time and you’ll get an expanded view of your entire notification bar.

 Everything in here is fully customizable, allowing you to do more with your phone.
 So, instead of fumbling through the settings menu on your phone, change it to fit your personal needs with our guide below.
 The video is from a Note 9, but the same steps and settings apply to the Galaxy S10.
 Plus, the recent Galaxy S10 Android 10 (One UI 2.0) update added even more options you’ll likely want to remove.

 To start, swipe down twice from the top of the screen as you see in the video above or our instructions below.
 That second swipe expands the notification bar area and the 3-dots at the top of the screen is where we’ll start.